7 Best Cross-training Shoes in 2024

 Our selection protocols include the following:

-- Buying cross-training shoes from different brands for our wear tests.
-We invest our own money for this to ensure our 100% objectivity and bias-free approach.
+- We buy cross-training shoes from different brands for our wear tests.
+We invest our own money to ensure our 100% objectivity and bias-free approach.

-- Taking each model through a series of workouts to assess its on-foot feel and performance.
+- We take each model through a series of workouts to assess its on-foot feel and performance.

-- Testing the shoes in our lab.
-We slice the shoes into pieces to not only dive deeper into all of their elements but to carefully measure different characteristics including stack height and drop.
+- We test shoes the shoes in our lab.
+We slice them into pieces to not only dive deeper into all of their elements but to carefully measure different characteristics, including stack height and drop.
+We also test their durability, softness, rigidity, breathability, and other important features.

 Best cross-training shoes overall